 However, they don’t necessarily need to be covered by socks.
 There are many other options that you could use to ensure your baby’s feet stay nice and toasty.

-While your baby is still small you could try:
+While your baby is still small, you could try the following:

 - Footy Pyjamas

 - Ankle Socks (if your baby doesn’t like long socks)

 - Or Sleep Sacks